 By Brady Rogers

-Bend Lava Bears: As the new teams are introduced to 6A, so are some of the best mascots within the state.
-The Lava Bears are easily one of the favorites.
-It sounds cool to say, LAVA BEARS.
-A set of words I’d never thought I’d hear, yet glad I did.
+Bend Lava Bears: As new teams are introduced to 6A, so are some of the best mascots within the state.
+The Lava Bears are easily a favorite.
+It sounds cool to say “Lava Bears,” a set of words I’d never thought I’d hear, yet glad I did.

 Sherwood Bowmen: As the common theme has become more aware, creativity is the biggest factor in the creation of interesting mascots.
-The Bowmen exemplify just that, a unique twist and idea on what could have been a traditional idea.
+The Bowmen exemplify just that: a unique twist and idea on what could have been a traditional idea.
 Rather than a simple name such as trailblazer or warrior, they add a new idea to their name.

 Summit Storm: An alliteration is interesting, but it gets even better because the name rolls off the tongue.
 You’re probably saying it out loud and agreeing.
 The storm is similar to the Black Tornado, a unique twist that stands out.

 Crater Comets: The Comets are one of the most original names.
 By using “Crater” and establishing a common theme, it adds a layer of thinking to the mascot.
 Their name is out of this world.

 Gresham Gophers: Although a gopher as a mascot sounds silly, it’s a statement.
 Gresham is bold, and their ability to take such a small animal and twist it into a mascot is impressive.
 It adds a humorous effect to their school and is a top mascot in Oregon.